13Keys.234.webp

 V2 Redesign: Scaling Up

-I came away from the first build with a wishlist of features and improvements.
-In the V2 redesign, I added hot-swappable keys, simplified the architecture and assembly strategy, and optimized both the PCB and the housing for a small-scale production run.
-I also started exploring new CMF directions, including translucent plastic
+In the second design revision, I added hot-swappable keys, simplified the architecture and assembly strategy, and optimized both the PCB and the housing for a small-scale production run.
+I also started exploring new CMF directions, including translucent plastic and 3D printed nylon.